c

 Photo: Gila Yudkin

-Main Street Hippos from the Roman? period
+Main Street Hippos from the Roman times

 From Hippos, perched a thousand feet above the Sea of Galilee, we have a commanding view of the area where the man possessed by demons dwelled among the tombs.
 Jesus cast the demons into a herd of swine who charged down the cliff into the sea to drown.
 One would naturally find pigs on the pagan, (non-kosher) side of the lake.
 “So the man went away and began to tell in the Decapolis how much Jesus had done for him.”
 (Mark 5:20) The first city in the Decapolis the demoniac would have reached would be Hippos.